What Is a Macular Hole?

-Macular holes are commonly found in patients between 60 and 75 years old and are more common in females.
+Macular holes are commonly found in patients between 60 and 75 years of age and are more common in females.
 As we age, the vitreous humour (the gel inside the eye) starts to liquefy and collapse.
 It pulls on the retina and macula, in some patients, causing a hole.

 The most common course of treatment is to have an operation called a Vitrectomy.

-During this procedure, the gel inside the eye is removed, the surface of the macula is peeled, and an air or gas bubble is injected to encourage the macular hole to close.
+During this procedure, the gel inside the eye is removed, and the retinal tissue on the surface of the macula is peeled and placed into the hole to fill the gap.
+An air or gas bubble is injected to encourage the macular hole to close.

 Follow-Up After Treatment